 Practices are also reminded to make arrangements for in-person support for palliative care patients, those in ARC, and to in-person access to MCCD (Medical Certificate of Cause of Death) and Cremation Certificates for sudden, but not unexpected, deaths in the community over the Christmas and New Year period.

 Read moreNgā Manukura is a clinical leadership programme for Māori nurses and midwives.
 To date, thirty-six cohorts are either in progress or have completed the programme.
-Enrolments are now open for the next intake, with 25 places available for those who meet the criteria.
+Enrolments are open for 2026 cohorts, with 25 places available in each, for those who meet the criteria.

 Read moreThis service is designed to ensure low acuity presentations to Taranaki Base Hospital are actively redirected back to primary care.